 Many of the same allergens are found in mouthwashes as toothpaste, added for the ‘fresh clean taste’ flavouring.
 Cocamidopropyl betaine in a ‘2-in-1 toothpaste-mouthwash’ has been reported to cause allergic cheilitis.

-This has very rarely been reported to cause contact allergy.
-However the use of a denture cleaner containing ammonium persulphate on a well-worn acrylic denture was reported to cause allergic contact cheilitis as the persulfate adsorbed to the porous denture with slow subsequent release.
+Denture cleaner has very rarely been reported to cause contact allergy.
+However, the use of a denture cleaner containing ammonium persulphate on a well-worn acrylic denture was reported to cause allergic contact cheilitis, as the persulfate adsorbed to the porous denture with the slow subsequent release.

 Irritant contact reactions to oral hygiene products

-Irritant contact cheilitis may also be caused by the high concentration of pyrophosphates in tartar-control toothpastes.
+Irritant contact cheilitis may also be caused by the high concentration of pyrophosphates in tartar-control toothpaste.